dzchilds/faap-bio-site/content/project/Shaun-page-post-doc.md

 <br>

-I am modelling the evolution of herbicide resistance in black grass (*Alopecurus myosuroides*), and applying optimisation tools to those models to find better intergrated weed managment stratergies.
-I have a wide range of other research interestes centered around demography and invasive species managment, [click here for more details](http://shauncouttsecology.com/).
+I am modelling the evolution of herbicide resistance in black grass (*Alopecurus myosuroides*) and applying optimisation tools to those models to find better integrated weed management strategies.
+I have a wide range of other research interests centred around demography and invasive species management, [click here for more details](http://shauncouttsecology.com/).